 To submit an item for the events calendar, see this guide to adding events to the SMPH website.

-For extensive updates or to add new sections of content, the turnaround time will depend on available resources and the project scope.
-The web center will not be able to complete extensive projects on short notice.
+Please note: For extensive updates or to add new sections of content, the turnaround time will depend on available resources and the project scope.
+We will not be able to complete extensive projects on short notice.

 The process of creating a new section of content may include all or some of these steps: